leshill/hogan_assets/README.md

 *TODO* Can this be done in a nicer way?

+### Template namespace

+You can change the namespace for the generated templates.
+By default, the namespace is `HoganTemplates`.
+To change it, use the `template_namespace` option.
+For example:

+    HoganAssets::Config.configure do |config|
+      config.template_namespace = 'JST'
+    end

 ### Template Extensions

 By default, templates are recognized if they have an extension of `.mustache` (and if you have haml available, `.hamstache`.)
 You can change the template extensions by setting the `template_extensions` configuration option in an initializer: